bandhan-majumder/automated-login-logout/README.md

-# This is an automation project of logging in and logging out of a website automatically.
+# This is an automation project of logging in and logging out of a website automatically. \n
 Here we have taken the example of website -> **https://www.orangehrm.com/** Website's log in page -> https://opensource-demo.orangehrmlive.com/web/index.php/auth/login Username : Admin